In the early 1990’s the United Nations Economic Commission for Europe defined ‘land administration’ as:

 The Global Land Alliance’s core team members have not only been directly involved throughout this evolution and growth but are widely considered global practice leaders in land administration.
 Global Land Alliance’s Land Administration Program builds upon this extensive and long-term global experience to provide, through our staff, associated consultants and global Alliance Partners, innovative and progressive technical assistance and advisory services in the conceptualization, design, technical and operational oversight of land administration and land tenure projects.
 The focus of our land administration program is grounded on the fundamental lessons learned over the years including; need for political will and local champions, accessible and proactive institutions, responsive legal frameworks, active and continual community participation, importance of social acceptance and legitimacy, use of innovative but appropriate technology, operational efficiency, mainstreaming of social and environmental aspects, capacity building and knowledge sharing and the monitoring and evaluation of social and economic impacts.

-Global Land Alliance is currently or has recently supported clients in Sri Lanka, Afghanistan, Morocco, Trinidad and Tobago, Mongolia, Haiti, Colombia, Dominican Republic, Peru and Brazil.
+Global Land Alliance is currently or has recently supported clients in Afghanistan, Morocco, Mongolia, Mozambique, Zambia, Botswana, Angola, Gabon, Ecuador, Mongolia, Haiti, Colombia, Dominican Republic, Peru and Brazil.